ssskz/ssskz.github.io/_posts/2023-3-8-Jupyter-Notebook-On-Linux.md

 This file contains various configuration information of Jupyter, but by default it is commented out.
 So we're going to set up a few of them.

-You can open and modify the file through vim:
+You can open and modify the file through `vim`:

 ```shell
 vim /home/username/.jupyter/jupyter_notebook_config.py